Skip to main content

 The nurse in charge of the ward is responsible for maintaining safe staffing levels and acting upon and escalating concerns appropriately via local management structure and on call systems.
 Unsafe staffing levels must also be reported via the trust incident management system.
 Colleagues should refer to the trust safe staffing manual for further information.

-Consideration should also be given to the safe transfer of patients to other wards who may be better placed to manage additional observations due to a lower acuity or less patients subject to enhanced observations.
+Consideration should also be given to the safe transfer of patients to other wards who may be better placed to manage additional observations due to a lower acuity or fewer patients subject to enhanced observations.

 6 Training implications